Sarasota County, Florida: Law enforcement

 The Sarasota County Sheriff's Office (SSO) is the county's primary law enforcement agency.
 It is responsible for patrolling the unincorporated areas of the county along with operating the county's jail and providing courtroom security.
 SSO also operates the county's primary 911 center.
 The cities of Sarasota, North Port, and Venice along with the Town of Longboat Key each have their own police departments.
 The Florida Highway Patrol is responsible for patrolling FDOT maintained roads in the county (Florida State Highway System) and investigating motor vehicle accidents that occur in unincorporated areas.

-Three specialist law enforcement agencies have jurisdiction in the county: the Sarasota-Bradenton International Airport Police Department, the New College/USF Sarasota-Manatee Campus Police Department and the Seminole Gulf Railway (SGLR) Police Department.
-Each agency has jurisdiction in neighboring Manatee County as well; each agency's properties extend into that county.
+Three specialist law enforcement agencies have jurisdiction in the county: the Sarasota-Bradenton International Airport Police Department, the New College/USF Sarasota-Manatee Campus Police Department, the Seminole Gulf Railway (SGLR) Police Department and the Sarasota County Schools Police Department.
+Each agency, except for the SCS Police Department, has jurisdiction in neighboring Manatee County as well, as each agency's properties extend into that county.

 Voter registration

-All voter information is since 21 May 2025 and provided by Sarasota County Supervisor of Elections Office:
+All voter information is since 21 May 2025 and provided by Florida Department of Elections: